jeet0007/TeachersDiary/Readme.md

 yarn test
 ```

-Test : Will run a sample test using mocha
-NOTE : THIS TEST WILL FAIL IF NO DATA IS THERE SO TO TEST ADD SAMPLE DATA

 ## Appliocation Explaination
 I have created ```server.js``` to act as the enrtypoint for the api
 ## Creating models